-Denise studied in the UK, completing a degree in Applied Psychology and Sociology from the University of Surrey and a Masters of Sport and Exercise Science from Essex University.
+Denise studied in the UK, obtaining a degree in Applied Psychology and Sociology from the University of Surrey and a Masters of Sport and Exercise Science from Essex University.
 Her PhD, from Liverpool John Moores University, focused on the bio-psychosocial benefits of exercise in natural environments, a multi-method approach encompassing multiple academic disciplines.

 Since moving to Australia in 2014, Denise has carried out a systems evaluation of Jamie’s Ministry of Food, a jointly-funded initiative of the Victorian Government and The Good Foundation.
-Concurrently, Denise also worked as a Teaching Associate in the Education Faculty at Monash University, where she taught on health and physical education at Masters level.
+Concurrently, Denise worked as a Teaching Associate in the Education Faculty at Monash University, where she taught on health and physical education at Masters level.

 Denise is now BWA’s resident ‘systems thinker’.
 Her current research spans a wide range of policy areas including clinical and preventative health, sport, sustainability, social inclusion and workers injury compensation.
-She works with a variety of organisations including the Office of Environment and Heritage in NSW, WorkSafe Victoria, Australia Post and the Austin Hospital.
+She works with a variety of organisations including the Office of Environment and Heritage NSW, WorkSafe Victoria, Australia Post and the Austin Hospital.